tetracorp/k240/docs/_posts/2014-05-08-this-project.md

 which were never revealed to the player despite the game's heavy manual.

-This website also serves as a reference site for information on the game in general.
+This website also serves as a reference site for information on the game in general, such as its release history.

+### Project complete

+As of April 2023, the game has been explored and analyzed thoroughly, and all of the questions have been answered.
+Thanks to everyone who helped make this possible.
+There are still a few unknown variables, but I'm officially marking the project complete.

 ### What can we learn?

-The biggest questions this projects seeks to answer:
+The biggest questions this project sought to answer:

 1. How does ship combat work?
 (How do ships choose their targets, how much damage does each weapon deal, and what effect have hardpoints like